singnet/dev-portal/docs/concepts/index.md

 and information such as gRPC models and endpoint locations to allow users to call their services using the AGI token.
 ## Core Concepts and Components

 Here we've broken down the SingularityNET platform and network into its core components.
-You can jump directly to the thing you'd like to know more about, or use the navigation at the bottom of each page to read through each in turn.
+You can jump directly to the thing you'd like to know more about, or use the navigation on each page to read through them in turn.

 * [**SingularityNET Marketplace:**](/docs/concepts/marketplace) The SingularityNET Marketplace is a DApp ("Distributed App") and provides a front-end for exploring AI services available on the network.
 Users can interact with and call them through a web interface, and rate them after.
 This allows the community to provide feedback and to get a sense of the level of quality that can expected from a service.